A multi-charged particle model with local $U(1)_{\mu-\tau}$ to explain muon $g-2$, flavor physics, and possible collider signature: Introduction

+Hence, it is worthwhile to consider a model with multi-charged particles-- vector-like quarks, vector-like leptons and charged scalar fields-- under local $U(1)_{\mu - \tau}$ framework where we can combine the ideas in the model discussed in ref.~\cite{Nomura:2019btk} and ref.~\cite{Ko:2017yrd,Hutauruk:2019crc}.
+Advantages of this scenario are as follows: (1) we can constrain the flavor structure of Yukawa couplings associated with extra fermions in order to suppress the constraints from lepton flavor violations (LFVs), (2) we have more contributions to muon $g-2$ from one loop diagrams with $Z'$ and vector-like leptons, (3) collider signature is controlled by $U(1)_{\mu - \tau}$ charge assignment to give predictions.
+We then investigate if both muon $g-2$ and $B$-anomalies can be explained simultaneously by analyzing the correlation among the parameters taking into account experimental constraints, and discuss collider physics to show possible signatures of this scenario.

-In this paper, we discuss the model introducing multi-charged fields (scalars and fermions), as an extension of the model in ref.~\cite{Nomura:2019btk}.
+In this paper, we discuss the model introducing multi-charged fields (scalars and fermions) under local $U(1)_{\mu - \tau}$ framework, as an extension of the model in ref.~\cite{Nomura:2019btk} and in ref.~\cite{Ko:2017yrd,Hutauruk:2019crc}.
+We investigate contributions to muon $g-2$ from one-loop diagrams including the new particles such as vector-like lepton, charged scalar and $Z'$ boson.
 Extra vector-like quarks are introduced and Wilson coefficient is calculated to explain $B$-anomalies.
 Constraints from meson anti-meson mixing are discussed in addition to LFV and $Z$ decays.
 Then we explore the parameter region accommodating both muon $g-2$ and $B$-anomalies.
+We search for the parameters satisfying all the constraints and { from the allowed model parameters we consider the benchmark points (BP's) for the collider study.} }

-Furthermore, we also discuss a possible extension of the model introducing $U(1)_{\mu - \tau}$ gauge symmetry to obtain better fit.
-Since multi-charged fields can be produced at the Large Hadron Collider (LHC) and the signature of exotic charged particles are also explored.
-We particularly focused on the LHC signatures of exotic lepton doublet.
-As we will show in the following sections that a small mass difference between the charged Higgs and the vector like lepton (VLL) is naturally implied from the muon (g-2), the collider signature of this particular model will contain soft muons.
-We particularly focused on the signature of two oppositely charged muon and tau pair at LHC.
+Since the multi-charged fields can be produced at the Large Hadron Collider (LHC), the signature of the exotic charged particles are also explored.
+We particularly focus on the LHC signatures of exotic lepton doublet.
+Here the exotic leptons decay $via$ the charged scalar, which in turn produces different collider signatures w.r.t the standard scenario, where exotic leptons (singly charged) decay into SM particles directly ($W\nu$, $Z\ell$ and $H\ell$)~\cite{Sirunyan:2019ofn}.
+We will show that a small mass difference between the charged scalar and the exotic lepton is naturally { favored by the sizable muon ($g-2$). } Hence, the collider signature of this particular model will contain very soft muons.
+We particularly focus on the signature of two oppositely charged muon and tau pair at LHC.

 This paper is organized as follows.
 In Sec.~II, we show setup of the model and formulate the Wilson coefficient for $B$-decay, meson anti-meson mixing, LFV's, muon $g-2$ and $Z$ boson decays.
 In Sec.~III, we perform numerical analysis searching for the allowed region of parameter space.
 In Sec.~IV, we discuss possible extension of the model introducing $U(1)_{\mu - \tau}$ gauge symmetry and discuss collider physics signature.
 We conclude in Sec.~V.